spine-tools/SpineOpt.jl/docs/src/how_to/model_hydro_power_coupling.md

 plant:

 ![Setting the maximal water discharge of each plant.](figs_two_hydro/two_hydro_unit_from_node_parameters.png)

-*Setting the maximal water discharge of each plant.*

 To define the income from selling the produced electricity we use the *vom\_cost* parameter and negate the values